Frederick County Chamber of Commerce

 The Application Process

 Applications for nonprofits to participate in the Leaders on Loan program are accepted annually between May and July.
-Applications can be completed and submitted online.
+Applications can be completed and submitted via the form below.
 Each nonprofit may apply for one project each year.

 Once submitted, applications will be scored and all semi-finalists will present their project to the new LFC class in August.
 The class will select projects in early September, and the nonprofit will be notified by mid-September.
 The need of the nonprofit, coupled with the skills, talents and interests of the LFC class, will determine which organizations are selected.